Aman-Malhotra/animate_icons/README.md

         // add this tooltip for the end icon
         endTooltip: 'Icons.add_circle_outline',
         size: 60.0,
+        // add this for splashColor, default is Colors.transparent means no click effect
+        splashColor: Colors.blueAccent.shade100.withAlpha(50),
+        // default is Material.defaultSplashRadius (35)
+        splashRadius: 24,
         onStartIconPress: () {
             print("Clicked on Add Icon");
             return true;